Requirements

 H.8.1

-Ability to quickly model experimental tests perform in OSU wave tank
+Ability to quickly model experimental tests performed in Oregon State University’s Large Wave Flume (OSU LWF) wave tank

 UF